 The story behind the work

-The iconic picture from the video shows Kimsooja sitting atop the pile of bottari represented as a background figure.
-The video goes a step further to emphasize this depicting the slow weaving of the truck through changing landscape across the countryside.
-Its thematic nature allows one to feel as though they are moving themselves, the bottari truck a symbol of voluntary or involuntary mobility.
-The colorful textiles forming the bottari draws one’s eye and that Kimsooja sewed them herself is a testament to its expressive power and alludes to the female activities hence, the women’s role in society.
-As such this piece is an interactive performance art that is a reflection of global and cultural migration for both Kimsooja and scores who are forced to move from their homes or move voluntarily in search of better opportunities across the country and globally.
+The iconic picture from the video shows Kimsooja sitting atop the Bottari pile, represented as a background figure.
+The video goes a step further to emphasize this, depicting the slow weaving of the truck through changing landscape across the countryside.
+Its thematic nature allows one to feel as though they are moving, the Bottari truck a symbol of voluntary or involuntary mobility.
+The colorful textiles forming the Bottari draw one’s eye and that Kimsooja sewed them herself is a testament to its expressive power and alludes to the female activities hence, the women’s role in society.
+As such, this piece is an interactive performance art that reflects global and cultural migration for both Kimsooja and scores who are forced to move from their homes or move voluntarily in search of better opportunities across the country and globally.

 Kimsooja is a Korean contemporary artist born in 1957.
-She was born in Daegu, South Korea and is a conceptual artist with a passion for straddling disciplines when it comes to her artwork.
-Having been an artist resident at MoMA PS1, in 1992, she later created artwork that focused on the concepts including women’s role in society, interpersonal relationships, migration and nomadism captured on sewn fabrics, wrapped objects (bottari) etc., colored and patterned.
+She was born in Daegu, South Korea and is a conceptual artist with a passion for straddling disciplines in her artwork.
+Having been an artist resident at MoMA PS1, in 1992, she later created artwork that focused on the concepts including women’s role in society, interpersonal relationships, migration and nomadism captured on sewn fabrics, wrapped objects (Bottari), etc., colored and patterned.
 These are developed in sculptures, performance and video works as well.